 Whether you’re the primary caregiver to a depressed senior, or you only see them once in a while, make sure you keep track of any changes in their mood or personality.
 Maybe you have noticed that they seem to be more downcast than before, have neglected their personal appearance or hygiene.
 Maybe they don’t enjoy playing with their grandchildren the same way the used to.

 They may sleep all day when they never did that before.
 If these changes last longer than two weeks –especially if they aren’t tied to any recent painful events-, it might time to ask for help.
-In a depressed person, recurrent thoughts about death and suicide are particularly worrying and should be a major red flag.
+In a depressed person, recurrent thoughts about death and suicide (or even giving up on life) are particularly worrying and should be a major red flag.

 In some cases, depression in the elderly doesn’t cause any sadness at all.
 Your elderly loved one might simply complain of fatigue, decreased motivation, an inability to concentrate, and even physical symptoms.
 Constant physical issues such as headaches, gastrointestinal symptoms, or pain can be a sign of depression when they can’t be explained by any other medical condition.